Location - Bowling Green Bay National Park, Queensland, Australia

 Elevation gain - ~1200 m

-Once was a popular camping retreat known as Pangola stud by locals, it was a camping site some 20 years ago that allowed public access to that swimming hole and national park.
-Apparently, the public destroyed the place and access was restricted - a bit like Red Falls out Charters Towers way.
+Once was a popular camping retreat known as Pangola Park by locals, it was a caravan park that allowed public access to that swimming hole and national park.
+Apparently, crippling insurance costs forced Pangola Park to close in the early 90s.

 Look for the creek signage on the highway.
 Double Creek waterhole next to the road is still a nice area to swim.
 Remember to take your rubbish home with you.